“Desiderata” for the Third Millennium

 English: La Loma Cemetery in Manila (1900) use...

-English: La Loma Cemetery in Manila (1900) used as a fort by the Filipinos, shelled by Dewey.
+English: La Loma Cemetery in Manila (1900) was used as a fort by the Filipinos, shelled by Dewey.
 (Photo credit: Wikipedia)

-Apart from the purchase of imported cars, brewed coffee, sophisticated phones, there are other things that really violate our sense of nationalism.
-A perfect example is those Filipinos who spend their life-savings just to set their feet in foreign countries for vacation.
-Filipino travelers would often blurt out, “There is a promo for a one-week stay at the Venetian in Macau, let’s grab it” or “I will never ever get to visit Singapore again so why don’t we grab the Cebu Pacific promo”.
+Apart from the purchase of imported cars, brewed coffee, and sophisticated phones, there are other things that really violate our sense of nationalism.
+A perfect example is Filipinos who spend their life-savings just to set foot in foreign countries for vacation.

 There really is no accurate rationale as to why we are into anything external or foreign.
 The closest thing to support the notion of colonial mentality among Filipinos is that we have been conquered by a handful of colonizers.
-In Teodoro Agoncillo’s book History of the Filipino People (1960), the author stated that long before the arrival of the Spaniards in 1521, we had been in constant trade with the Chinese people.
-The trade, which was then called the “Porcelain Trade” probably started centuries before the advent of the Sung Dynasty.
+In Teodoro Agoncillo’s book “History of the Filipino People” (1960), the author stated that long before the arrival of the Spaniards in 1521, we had been in constant trade with the Chinese people.
+The trade, which was then called the “Porcelain Trade,” probably started centuries before the advent of the Sung Dynasty.
 The Chinese exchanged silk, porcelain, colored glass, beads, and ironware for hemp cloth, tortoise shells, pearls, and yellow wax of the Filipinos.
-The exchange of goods started as early as 960 AD before the accidental arrival of the Spaniards in 1521.
-And so it happened.
+The exchange of goods started as early as 960 AD, before the accidental arrival of the Spaniards in 1521.

 Original caption (cropped out): Native boats a...

-Original caption (cropped out): Native boats and outriggers Description: (cropped out): Boats of the upper type were used to land the U.S. troops at Manila.
+Original caption (cropped out): Native boats and outriggers.
+Description: (cropped out): Boats of the upper type were used to land the U.S. troops at Manila.
 One of those in which the Astor Battery landed sank in the surf just before reaching shore.
 The natives carried the men ashore on their shoulders.
 The lower boat is a fisherman’s craft used by the Negritos, who shoot fish in the clear water with bows and arrows.
 (Photo credit: Wikipedia)

-Along came the Americans.
-After the defeat of the Spaniards at the hands of the Americans led by General George Dewey in the war dubbed as the “Battle of Manila” in 1899, the Americans took the liberty of controlling and influencing the Filipinos.
-During the first years, there were some conflicts between the US and the Philippines but during World War I, they came together and the Filipinos fought alongside the Americans and their relationship became much friendlier.
-As we solidify our pact with the land of the free and the home of the brave, we became more attached to their customs and traditions.
-Nobody can deny that the greatest contributions of Americans are democracy and education.
-To cite all the things that we inherited from Uncle Joe is impossible for they are innumerable.
-American influence in Filipino clothing is apparent up to these days.
-We often see wearing belts, suspenders, tennis shoes, bonnets, high heels, and cosmetics.
-For food, Filipinos are accustomed to U.S.-based staples like hamburgers, sandwiches, oatmeal, ketchup, apple pie, mayonnaise, hotdogs, steak, ice cream, cornflakes, and many more.
+As we solidify our pact with the “land of the free and the home of the brave“, we become more attached to their customs and traditions.
+Nobody can deny that the greatest contributions Americans have made are democracy and education.
+To cite all the things that we inherited from Uncle Joe is impossible, for they are innumerable.
+American influence on Filipino clothing is apparent to this day.
+We often see people wearing belts, suspenders, tennis shoes, bonnets, high heels, and cosmetics.
+For food, Filipinos are accustomed to U.S.-based staples like hamburgers, sandwiches, oatmeal, ketchup, apple pie, mayonnaise, hot dogs, steak, ice cream, cornflakes, and many more.

-Seventy-one years have passed since the Philippines have tasted true freedom and democracy, yet its beloved citizens are still, or should I say, intentionally glued to anything that is international in concept.
+Seventy-one years have passed since the Philippines tasted true freedom and democracy, yet its beloved citizens are still, or should I say, intentionally glued to anything that is international in concept.
 Our colonial mentality should no longer be attributed to the colonizers because, for a long period of time, they are gone.
-After the Second World War ended in 1945, the US declared that we were an independent nation and that we would from that moment stand on our own, build our own nation, govern our people and make ourselves proud of what we could make of our country.
-Yes, we have been standing on our own.
-For quite some time, we have been electing our leaders, we have drafted our constitution dedicated to democracy, we have been blessed with job opportunities, we have seen the ingenuity of many of our fellow countrymen in the field of business, arts, academe, and even sports.
-These things, when accumulated, would entail national pride and patriotism.
-But the “accumulation” never happened in the Philippines.
+After the Second World War ended in 1945, the US declared that we were an independent nation and that we would, from that moment, stand on our own, build our own nation, govern our people, and make ourselves proud of what we could make of our country.

 English: Depiction of the flag of the Philippi...